vfoexchange/vfox0.1/deployment.md

     Build  webapp  for compiled code
     ng build --prod --aot=true
-    command run in the vfox_web directory.
+    command run in the vfox-web directory.
 After successfully building, it will create a dist folder in your directory which contains all necessary files built from  webapp.

     Now upload all the files in the /dist folder to AWS server in below path /opt/app/staging/frontend/